 Key Takeaways

 The leak involved a violent chemical gas reaction between nitric acid and another substance, producing toxic hydrogen sulfide gas.
-Sigman described the reaction as 'instantaneous' during a news briefing.
-Among those injured were seven ambulance workers responding to the leak, with some individuals transported to hospitals in private cars or even a garbage truck.
+Sigman described the reaction as 'instantaneous' during a news briefing, noting that starting or ending a chemical reaction are particularly dangerous times.
+Among those injured were seven ambulance workers responding to the scene.
+Some individuals were transported to hospitals in private cars or even a garbage truck.

 Vandalia Health Charleston Area Medical Center and WVU Medicine Thomas Memorial Hospital treated multiple patients experiencing respiratory symptoms such as cough, shortness of breath, sore throat, and itchy eyes.
 A shelter-in-place order was issued for the surrounding area and lifted more than five hours later.
 Governor Patrick Morrisey confirmed that all deaths occurred on the plant site.